How do I get my cat to cuddle at night?

 With this in mind, there are many things that you can do to keep your cat active.

 • For example, try playing with them.
-I found my cat loves playing with string, so, I wiggle the string around the floor and watch him go nuts.
+I found that my cat loves playing with string, so I wiggle the string around the floor and watch him go nuts.

 • But if you do opt for using string, don’t leave it out because your cat could end up choking on it.
 And nobody wants something awful like that to happen.

-• If you don’t feel comfortable using string, another other could be a puzzle toy like this one that will keep them entertained during the day.
+• If you don’t feel comfortable using string, another option could be a puzzle toy that will keep them entertained during the day.

 Step 2: Play Session Right Before Bedtime